dragonhamilton/synapse-tech-assessment/README.md

   - NoteParser: parses JSON-wrapped notes (data field) or plain text into a dictionary
   - OrderExtractorManager: selects a device-specific extractor
   - Device extractors: CPAP, Oxygen Tank, Wheelchair
-  - OrderSender: sends the structured JSON payload (logging enabled; POST currently commented to avoid calling a fake endpoint)
+  - OrderSender: sends the structured JSON payload to the configured endpoint (logging enabled, sending disabled in config file)
-- tests/Synapse.DMEOrders.Tests: xUnit tests for extractors and parsing
+- tests/Synapse.DMEOrders.Tests: xUnit tests for extractors

 ## How to run